2022 Science Graduate Special Feature18th July 2022

 Before you Start

-I wrote this post a little while ago on what I had learnt from my own job search and I think there is value in taking stock of your Ikigai (your path to fulfillment), your networks and what you want from your career before jumping in.
+I wrote this post last year on what I had learnt from my own job search and I think there is value in taking stock of your Ikigai (your path to fulfillment), your networks and what you want from your career before jumping in.